chloerobinson23/Robinson-Visona-Kelly/README.md

-# Robinson-Visona-Kelly
+# Robinson-Visona-Kelly 2025
 Datasets analyzed in Robinson &amp; Visona-Kelly (in review).
-"A geometric morphometric approach for detecting different reproductive stages of free-ranging killer whales (Orcinus orca)".
+"A geometric morphometric approach for detecting different reproductive stages of a free-ranging killer whale Orcinus orca population".